Hello once again!

 - Alone: only your part is heard.

 - Dominant: all parts but your own are turned down, making your part prominent in the mix.

 - Missing: All but your part is present, requiring you to sing your part along with it to fill in the blank.

 So, for example, a file name for Give Us Hope with accompaniment might be something like Give_Us_Hope_-_voice1alone_accompaniment.wav

 A file with your missing voice3 part and without accompaniment would be named something like Give_Us_Hope_-_voice3missing.wav

 Also, I imagine that making audio practice tracks for musical instruments would be extremely difficult, so I would therefore suggest that you make a digital version of the full score, or just the part I am going to play.
 I can easily mute and or solo tracks using my sequencer.

-The problem with making such practice tracks, however, according to one of the past directors, is that it would require intensive amount of time in a recording studio and some time for the actual mixdown, plus not to mention that a lot of choruses lack the budget necessary to support rehearsals at this level, even though these inclusive means for learning music efficiently most likely represents best practices in the long run.
+The problem with making such practice tracks, however, according to what one of the past directors told me, is that it would require intensive amount of time in a recording studio and some time for the actual mixdown, plus not to mention that a lot of choruses lack the budget necessary to support rehearsals at this level, even though these inclusive means for learning music efficiently most likely represents best practices in the long run.

 I am sure that with continued education about disability awareness in all modalities, we’ll be able to make music groups and spaces accessible to everyone.